-As those who recently weathered Hurricane Irma can attest, hurricanes are some of the most destructive natural disasters that a family or home can undergo.
+As those who have weathered Florida hurricanes can attest these storms are some of the most destructive natural disasters that a family or home can undergo.
 Recognizing this, many Florida homeowners purchase insurance ahead of time to ensure that in the event of a storm, they are able to cover the cost of repairs and severe damage.
 Unfortunately, even homeowners who pay their premiums every month could be left in the lurch after a hurricane if their insurer refuses to pay a claim due to bad faith or a minor technicality.
 For this reason, it is in the best interest of those who have hurricane-related insurance claims to speak with an experienced Florida hurricane insurance claim lawyer who can ensure that their insurer does not take advantage of them during this difficult time.

 - Florida Business Owners & Hurricane Insurance Claims

 - Florida Home & Condo Hurricane Insurance Claims